stephenslab/dsc/README.md

 0.3.4

 - Reimplement `dsc-query` and `dscrquery` for improved handling of missing value #145.
-- Reimplmement `dscrquery`'s `condition` statement to make it more R-user friendly.
+- Reimplement `dscrquery`'s `condition` statement to make it more R-user friendly.
 - Add unknown command argument #162.
 - [minor] Introduce `DSC::run::default`, for the behavior of running the script without targets.
 - [minor] #161
-- SoS bumped to version 0.18.7 for improved sockets management and improved R library auto-installation.
+- SoS bumped to version 0.19.0 for improved sockets management and improved R library auto-installation.

 0.3.3